acusti/uikit/packages/input-text/README.md

 [![downloads per month](https://img.shields.io/npm/dm/@acusti/input-text?style=for-the-badge)](https://www.npmjs.com/package/@acusti/input-text)

-`InputText` is a React component that renders an uncontrolled input whose value is overwritten whenever props.initialValue changes and that selects the contents of the input whenever it is focused.
+`InputText` is a React component that renders an uncontrolled input whose value is overwritten whenever props.initialValue changes.
+Also, if props.selectTextOnFocus is true, it selects the entire contents of the input whenever the input is focused.